sectrean/di-kit/README.md

 )
 ```

 Variadic parameters can also be used, but the dependency is considered optional.
-If no services are registered as the parameter type is not registered, the function will be called with an empty variadic argument.
+If no services are registered for the parameter type, the function will be called with an empty variadic argument.

 ### Tagged Services